nock/twitter/README.md

 All PRs merged here will be automatically tweeted on [@nodenock](http://twitter.com/nodenock).
 Anyone is encouraged to craft and form a tweet, by opening a PR in the tweets folder.
 Possible topics include:

-- Interesting usage of nock
+- Interesting usage / us cases of nock
 - Everything about http mocking, beyond just nock
-- Interesting use cases of nock
-- Items relevant to the nock community
+- Node testing philosophy and strategy
 - Code related comments in regards to nock (refactors, TODOs, and so on)
+- Other items relevant to the nock community

 One accept is enough for a merge.